postfalk/django-etl-sync/README.md

                 raise ValidationError('I do not want to have this record')
 ```

-Both methods will be applied after the forms and before the blacklist.
+Both methods will be applied after the forementioned built-in methods.

 ## Django form support

 Django-etl-sync fully support Django forms.
 You can reuse the Django forms from your
 project to bulk load data.
 See section “Transformations”.

+## Create transformer for related models

+## Other strategies for loading normalized or related data

+### Table dumps of related tables

+### Creating related tables from same data source

 ## File load

 ## Logging

-Django-etl-sync will create a log file in the same location as the source file:
+Django-etl-sync will create a log file in the same location as the source file.
+It will contain the list of rejected records.

 ```bash
     source_file.txt